-You probably already know that the construction sector is one of the biggest contributors to greenhouse gas emissions.
-Because of concerns about climate change and rising costs, energy has become a core focus in the way buildings are now designed.
-That’s why we, as eco house architects, can focus on creating and retrofitting houses to mitigate these issues.
+You’re probably aware that the construction sector is one of the biggest contributors to greenhouse gas emissions.
+Due to concerns about climate change and rising costs, energy has become a core focus of the way buildings are now designed.
+As eco house architects, we specialise in creating and retrofitting houses to mitigate these issues.

-The good news is most of the smart property developers in London and in the UK now recognise the necessity for sustainable design and build systems in the face of a changing climate by addressing energy conservation in buildings.
-There has been a movement and upward trend over the last few years to design and build eco houses all around the world.
+The good news is that most innovative property developers in London and the UK now recognise the necessity for sustainable design by and implement systems that address energy conservation.
+There has been a considerable upward trend over the last few years to design and build eco houses around the world.

-Remember: Reducing and eventually eliminating the emission of CO2 is the global goal.
-Housing must play its part in ensuring that this is possible, and eco house architects are key to the two-pronged approach that is needed.
+Reducing and eventually eliminating CO2 emission is a global goal.
+Housing must play its part in ensuring that this is possible, and eco house architects are key to this essential two-pronged approach.

-On the one hand, we must significantly invest in and improve renewable energy generation.
-On the other, we must simultaneously ensure that, when it comes to how we live, that energy is not simply running out the door – that is where eco houses come in.
+On one hand, we must significantly invest in and improve renewable energy generation.
+On the other, we must also ensure that our lifestyle maintains and preserves energy – that’s where eco houses come in.

 Eco House Infographic by Urbanist Architecture